-B Ofentse Pitse is the conductor and founder of Anchored Sound, an orchestra and youth choir that gives disadvantaged young singers with exceptional talent and big aspirations the chance to develop their gifts while performing the works of leading African composers.
+A Ofentse Pitse is the conductor and founder of Anchored Sound, an orchestra and youth choir that gives disadvantaged young singers with exceptional talent and big aspirations the chance to develop their gifts while performing the works of leading African composers.

-B Ofentse Pitse never would have become a conductor of a classical orchestra and choir had her grandfather not been a trumpet player and jazz band conductor.
+C Ofentse Pitse never would have become a conductor of a classical orchestra and choir had her grandfather not been an accomplished trumpet player and jazz band conductor.

-B To show how Ofentse Pitse is trying to change people's ideas of what classical music is in the world today
+C To show how Ofentse Pitse is trying to change people's conceptions of what constitutes classical music today

-Which is the closest antonym for the word ludicrous?
+Which is the closest synonym for the word polymath?